LunarECL/project-unihub/README.md

 # UnIHuB

 UnIHuB is a comprehensive platform designed to bring all the tools and resources students need in their academic career at university.
 It serves as a hub of information and enables interaction with other students.
-UnIHuB amalgamates various features such as a Reddit-like forum, study groups with video chatting, live note-taking during lectures, timetable sharing, and much more.
+UnIHuB amalgamates various features such as tracking friends on campus, study groups with video chatting, live note-taking during lectures, personalized timetables, and much more.

 ## Team: The Janitors